netcinematics/3D-PWA-TEMPL8/README.md

 Progressive Web Apps are a new wild west for creative HTML5 devs.

-Now, with BabylonJS, PWA brings your 3D creations to the "Home Screen" with no app store necessary.
+Now with BabylonJS, PWA brings your 3D creations to the "Home Screen" with no app store necessary.

 Use this template to begin building and distributing your 3D PWA Apps.